 On May 31, 2019, EnviroLab Asia organized an Alumni Reception in Tokyo, where a group of 41 students, faculty, staff, parents, and alumni gathered to mingle and learn about the student-faculty research that took place during the EnviroLab Asia Japan Clinic Trip.
-Students arrived on May 21 and spent the subsequent days on their research projects.
-At the reception, students gave short presentations that were followed by a lively question and answer session.
+After commencement weekend, seventeen students and five faculty left Claremont for Japan, arriving on May 21, and spent the subsequent days conducting their research.
+At the reception, students gave short presentations about their preliminary findings and also answered questions from alumni and parents.

 EnviroLab Asia Student Fellows prepared throughout the spring semester for the Clinic Trip.
-They enrolled in the course EA189, a class taught by Professor Wallace Meyer (Biology, POM) that introduced them to environmental issues of the region.
-They also met regularly in Labs led by faculty who guided their scholarship.
+They enrolled in the course EA189, taught by Professor Wallace Meyer (Biology, POM), that introduced them to environmental issues of the region.
+They also met regularly in Labs with faculty who guided their scholarship.

 Professor Angelina Chin (History, POM) led the Lab that focused on Accessibility for Disabled People in Japan.
 The group conducted an accessibility study of a local park in Osaka and also worked with robotics students and faculty from the Osaka Institute of Technology on creating models of spaces that would be accessible to the elderly.
 Professor Albert Park (History, CMC) and Professor Marc Los Huertos (Environmental Analysis, POM) led the Food and Rural Issues Lab, which studied the carbon footprints of three education-based organic farms: Aino Agricultural High School, Asia Rural Institute, and Pomona College’s Organic Farm.
 Professor Warren Liu (English, SCR) guided students’ project to collect soundscapes in Kyoto, Hiroshima, Tokyo, and Osaka.
 Professor Wallace “Marty” Meyer’s lab analyzed particulate matter on leaves to assess trees’ capacities to work as bio-filters.